arc-l/arc-l.github.io/index.md

 </div>
 <br>

-The Algorithmic Robotics and Control Lab (ARC-L) at Rutgers is broadly interested in understanding the optimality structures induced by practical problems in robotics/control, and exploit the obtained insight to develop efficient algorithms for tackling these problems with provable guarantees, e.g., on solution optimality.
-Current, ARC-L is exploring domains covering multi-robot path/motion planning, multi-object manipulation, robot learning, multi-sensor deployment, and sensor fusion.
+The Algorithmic Robotics and Control Lab (ARC-L) at Rutgers is broadly interested in understanding the optimality structures induced by practical problems in robotics/control, and exploiting the gained insight to develop efficient algorithms for tackling these problems with provable guarantees, e.g., on solution optimality.
+The tools we use/develop include classical combinatorial algorithms and data-driven AI/ML methods.
+Currently, ARC-L explores domains spanning multi-robot path/motion planning, object rearrangement/manipulation, multi-sensor deployment, and sensor fusion.
 <br>
 <video width="592" height="276" style="background-color: #000;" controls id="myVideo" autoplay muted></video>
 <script>